plrectco/mldocs-site/docs/index.md

-# Welcome to Machine Learning
+# Machine Learning and Big Data

-This website is created for the machine learning project doc demo of Wang's Lab.
-Rights reserved.
+This knowledge center is contributed by the data team of Wang Lab in SJTU, which is designed for internal self-learning.
+You can find following topics in this knowledge center.